-- Value-added features such as Fatigue Prevention to eliminate risk of safety violations caused by fatigue using fatigue thresholds, monitor worker hours to provide mandatory limits or breaks.
+- Value-added features such as Fatigue Prevention Modeling and Alerts to eliminate risk of safety violations caused by fatigue.
+These applications establish fatigue thresholds, monitor worker hours, and issue alerts and reminders of mandatory limits or breaks.

 - Reminders of required renewals of licenses, certifications, and other time-sensitive items.